“Retrain your brain” with eating disorder treatment in California

 Bulimia nervosa, commonly known as bulimia, includes binging and purging.
-People suffering from bulimia tend to eat unusually large portions of food in a short period of time until feeling painfully full, then purging the food through methods such as forced vomiting, fasting, diuretics, enemas and excessive exercise.
-The symptoms of bulimia are very similar to that of anorexia, however individuals who suffer from bulimia usually maintain a normal weight or are slightly overweight instead of becoming intensely thin.
-Symptoms of bulimia include uncontrollable episodes of binge eating and purging, low self-esteem and fear of gaining weight.
+People suffering from bulimia tend to eat unusually large portions of food in a short period until feeling painfully full, then purging the food through methods such as forced vomiting, fasting, diuretics, enemas, and excessive exercise.
+The symptoms of bulimia are very similar to that of anorexia, however, individuals who suffer from bulimia usually maintain a normal weight or are slightly overweight instead of becoming intensely thin.
+Symptoms of bulimia include uncontrollable episodes of binge eating and purging, low self-esteem, and fear of gaining weight.

 Binge eating disorder is when people consume large amounts of food and do not restrict calories but then do not participate in purging behaviors to compensate for their binges.
 Common symptoms include having no control during episodes of binge eating, feelings of shame or guilt when thinking back to the binge eating episodes, and rapidly eating large amounts of food in secret.

-Eating disorders can be life threatening and must be taken very seriously.
+Eating disorders can be life-threatening and must be taken very seriously.
 Anorexia can be fatal – in fact, anorexia nervosa has the highest mortality rate of any mental disorder out there.
 People suffering from this mental health disorder may die from medical conditions and complications surrounding starvation.
 For this reason, along with the many severe health detriments that develop from disordered eating, it is important to seek help for your eating disorder.
-Although life-threatening, eating disorders are treatable and in a lot of cases the damage done to your body are able to be reversed.
+Although life-threatening, eating disorders are treatable and in a lot of cases, the damage done to your body can be reversed.
 Our eating disorder treatment center in California offers the help you need to get better today.

 Eating disorders illustrate a very close connection between physical and emotional health.
-In order to treat a person suffering from anorexia, it is not only important to help restore the individual to a normal weight, but also to address the underlying emotional problems that may have caused or contributed to the severity of the eating disorder.
-In order to mentally overcome an eating disorder, it is important to implement psychotherapy to help the individual understand how some underlying thoughts, emotions and behaviors have contributed to their illness and how they could improve their emotional well-being as it pertains to their physical well-being.
-Therefore, it is important to treat both the physical and the mental side of an eating disorder in order to overcome it.
+To treat a person suffering from anorexia, it is not only important to help restore the individual to a normal weight, but also to address the underlying emotional problems that may have caused or contributed to the severity of the eating disorder.
+To mentally overcome an eating disorder, it is important to implement psychotherapy to help the individual understand how some underlying thoughts, emotions, and behaviors have contributed to their illness and how they could improve their emotional well-being as it pertains to their physical well-being.
+Therefore, it is important to treat both the physical and the mental side of an eating disorder to overcome it.

-Our eating disorder treatment facility in California emphasizes mindfulness, communication and the importance of building self-esteem.
-Clients can expect to receive individualized treatment plans based off of the initial evaluation to determine the nature of the eating disorder, the severity of the disorder and the best methodology to treat that specific person.
+Our eating disorder treatment facility in California emphasizes mindfulness, communication, and the importance of building self-esteem.
+Clients can expect to receive individualized treatment plans based on the initial evaluation to determine the nature of the eating disorder, the severity of the disorder, and the best methodology to treat that specific person.
 We believe that truly effective treatment and care will take on a holistic presence in the lives of our clients, and we incorporate a wide range of therapeutic and meditative approaches to curing eating disorders.
 Eating disorder treatment centers offer both therapeutic and holistic methods to treat, manage and cure an eating disorder.

-Enlight Treatment Center’s dual diagnosis program in California serves as a safe place for those suffering from eating disorders and are in need of treatment.
+Enlight Treatment Center’s dual diagnosis program in California serves as a safe place for those suffering from eating disorders and who require treatment.
 We highly recommend getting help for your eating disorder to ensure no long-term, irreversible damage to your body and your mind, and if you have already suffered physical side effects of an eating disorder, it is possible to reverse the damage done to your body and your brain.